imagehat/ih.textile_editor.ee_addon/README.txt

               - Non-IE custom functions selections enhanced.
               - Fixed a bug where new installs caused an error if email settings were not saved first.
+              - Changed the default "teh" directory location to the themes folder instead of site root for new installs.
+                (Path can be changed in the extension settings.
+Note that existing path settings will remain in tact when upgrading).
 Version 1.1.0 - Ported js from Prototype to jQuery
               - Added option to encode email addresses to use pMcode [email=email@address.com]Text Here[/email]